 - Any other business determined to be ineligible under SBA guidelines, here: https://www.sba.gov/partners/lenders/7a-loan-program/terms-conditions-eligibility#section-header-19

 This is a reimbursement grant program.
-Businesses will submit with their application either: A) Proof of expenses incurred and proof of payment, or B) Provide a quote or estimate of intended expenses if selected for a grant.
-Expenses eligible under this program must have been incurred by the business between March 1, 2020 and August 28, 2020, and were incurred as a result of business interruption caused by required closures and/or decreased operations from the COVID-19 pandemic.
+Businesses must submit with their application with proof of expenses incurred and proof of payment of those expenses.
+Expenses eligible under this program must have been incurred by the business between March 1, 2020 and September 14, 2020, and were incurred as a result of business interruption caused by required closures and/or decreased operations from the COVID-19 pandemic.
 Eligible expenses include: